 - Approves the Governor's January Budget Change Proposal for the CalFresh Healthy Living Program.
 The proposal is for an increase of \$2 million in reimbursement authority to support 1.0 permanent position and increased Local Assistance funding of \$1.8 million in 2024-25 and ongoing to provide increased monitoring services, program site capacity, increased client counts, and enhanced curricula for the CalFresh Healthy Living (CFHL) Supplemental Nutrition Assistance Program Nutrition Education Obesity Prevention Program (SNAP-Ed) activities targeted to low-income adults aged 60 and older. - Approves the Governor's January Budget Change Proposal for the Health Insurance Counseling and Advocacy Program Administration Funding.
 The proposal is for a one-time authority increase of \$2.005 million from the Health Insurance Counseling and Advocacy Program (HICAP) Special Fund to continue to support increased state and local administration efforts initiated in 2021-22.
 This funding is requested for HICAP modernization effort to serve more Medicare beneficiaries, improve service quality and access, and improve cultural competency, and services to diverse and underserved communities.
 Additionally, adopt Budget Bill Language to loan \$10 million from the HICAP Special Fund to the General Fund.
 Additionally, adopt Budget Bill Language regarding reporting to the Legislature on HICAP Modernization activities and metrics. - Approves the Governor's January Budget Change Proposal for the Office of The Long-Term-Care Patient Representative Technical Adjustment.
-The proposal is for a net-zero General Fund shift from Local Assistance to State Operations and authority for 8.0 positions in the Office of the Long-Term Care Patient Representative (OLTCPR). - Rejects the Governor's May Revise proposal for a \$111.6 million General Fund reduction (\$37.2 million each year for three fiscal years, beginning in 2024-25) for the Older Californians Act funding.
+The proposal is for a net-zero General

+Fund shift from Local Assistance to State Operations and authority for 8.0 positions in the Office of the Long-Term Care Patient Representative (OLTCPR).

-- Approves the Governor's May Revise proposal for a \$35.4 million General Fund reduction (\$5.4 million in 2023-24, \$20 million in 2024-25, and \$10 million in 2025-26) for the Older Adult Behavioral Health initiative.
-Additionally, reduces funding for the media campaign component, which generates \$8 million in additional General Fund savings in 2023-24. - Approves the Governor's May Revise Budget Change Proposal: CalFresh Healthy Living Program Expansion. - Approves the Governor's May Revise Budget Change Proposal: Lesbian, Gay, Bisexual, and Transgender Disparities Reduction Act (AB 1163). - Approves the Governor's May Revise Budget Change Proposal: Multipurpose Senior Services Program (MSSP) Nursing Staffing Increase. - Approves the Governor's May Revise Proposal to increase reimbursements by \$2,060,000, to realign federal fund reimbursement authority with projected federal grant award amounts. - Approves the Governor's May Revise Proposal to increase reimbursements by \$33,395,000, to realign federal fund reimbursement authority with projected federal grant award amounts. - Approves a one-time shift of \$4.25 million in special funds for the Long-Term Care Ombudsman Program from the Licensing and Certification Program Fund in 2024-25 and an increase from \$1 million to \$2 million for the possible amount the Long-Term Care Ombudsman Program could receive from the State Health Facilities Citation Penalties Account in 2024-25 and annually ongoing. - Early Action removed one-time funding of \$11.9 million in 2023-24 for the Healthier at Home Pilot, due to the inability to resolve implementation issues locally.
+- Rejects the Governor's May Revise proposal for a \$111.6 million General Fund reduction (\$37.2 million each year for three fiscal years, beginning in 2024-25) for the Older Californians Act funding. - Approves the Governor's May Revise proposal for a \$35.4 million General Fund reduction (\$5.4 million in 2023-24, \$20 million in 2024-25, and \$10 million in 2025-26) for the Older Adult Behavioral Health initiative.
+Additionally, reduces funding for the media campaign component, which generates \$8 million in additional General Fund savings in 2023-24. - Approves the Governor's May Revise Budget Change Proposal: CalFresh Healthy Living Program Expansion. - Approves the Governor's May Revise Budget Change Proposal: Lesbian, Gay, Bisexual, and Transgender Disparities Reduction Act (AB 1163). - Approves the Governor's May Revise Budget Change Proposal: Multipurpose Senior Services Program (MSSP) Nursing Staffing Increase. - Approves the Governor's May Revise Proposal to increase reimbursements by \$2,060,000, to realign federal fund reimbursement authority with projected federal grant award amounts. - Approves the Governor's May Revise Proposal to increase reimbursements by \$33,395,000, to realign federal fund reimbursement authority with projected federal grant award amounts. - Approves legislative proposal to use \$9.25 million in special funds (\$5 million 0942 State Health Facilities Citation Penalty Account and \$4.25 million 3098 Licensing and Certification Program Fund) in each year for 2024-25, 2025-26, and 2026-27 to support the Long-Term Care Ombudsman Program. - Early Action removed one-time funding of \$11.9 million in 2023-24 for the Healthier at Home Pilot, due to the inability to resolve implementation issues locally.